 Situated south of the equator – in Tanzania – at 5 895 metres, Kilimanjaro is Africa’s highest mountain, and the highest free standing mountain in the world.
-Permanent glaciers flow down from the summit, and the sheer presence of this huge mountain dominates the entire area.
 “Kili” as she is affectionately known, is one of those iconic sights every person should see at least once in their lifetime.

 Every year, since 2003, at the end of February/beginning March, a standard 42.2 km marathon, 21.1 km half marathon and 5 km fun run are held in the town of Moshi, in the shadow of Kilimanjaro.
 This AIMS registered race has been set up to promote the sport in Tanzania, and has the official backing of the Tanzania Tourist Board, the Tanzania Amateur Athletics Association and the IAAF.